 The prostate is an exocrine gland in the male reproductive system.
 Its function is to produce and secrete an alkaline fluid which is an essential part of semen.
 The prostate may be the source of several health-related problems, out of which the most important ones are Benign Prostatic Hyperplasia (BPH) and Prostate Cancer.

 In benign prostatic hyperplasia, the prostate often enlarges (in a benign way) to the point where urination becomes difficult.
 Symptoms include needing to urinate often (frequency) or taking a while to get started (hesitancy).
 Treatment involves lifestyle changes, medications, minimally invasive procedures, or even surgeries removing the prostate.

 Prostate cancer is a life-threatening disease, one of the most common cancers in men worldwide and a significant cause of preterm death.
 It usually develops without symptoms, or with symptoms that may be similar to BPH (frequency, hesitancy).
 The diagnosis is made based on the results of a prostate biopsy.
 The treatment is based on the surgical approach (radical prostatectomy) or radiotherapy.
 Additionally, hormone therapy and chemotherapy are used.

 It's also worth mentioning that those two diseases – prostate cancer and benign prostatic hyperplasia – may coexist in one patient.

 PSA or Prostate-Specific-Antigen is an enzyme present in small quantities in the serum of men with healthy prostates.
-Its concentration is usually elevated in the cases of prostate cancer, but it may also mean prostatitis or Benign Prostatic Hyperplasia.
+Its concentration is usually elevated in the cases of prostate cancer, but it may also mean prostatitis or benign prostatic hyperplasia (BPH for short).

 The discovery of PSA and its introduction into clinical practices revolutionized the detection and monitoring of patients with prostate cancer.
 Elevated PSA is an indicator that doctor should perform a prostate biopsy, however, among patients with a so-called "mildly elevated PSA", it is very probable that the elevation is caused by BPH, not prostate cancer.

 PSA Density is a parameter which may help to differentiate between prostate cancer and BPH in patients with mildly elevated PSA.
 Read on to get to know how to calculate PSA density!

 The PSA density calculator enables you to estimate your PSA density.
 To do this, all you need to know is: